Bloomberg says he nearly eliminated stop-and-frisk as mayor. But he fought for it to the end.

 A few days after the ruling, the council overrode Bloomberg's veto.
 He vowed to sue the council to block the measures "before innocent people are harmed."

-The lawsuit against the council did not succeed, but Bloomberg’s appeal of the court ruling allowed the city to pause reforms ordered by Scheindlin.
-That ended in 2014, when De Blasio, his successor, withdrew the appeal.
+The lawsuit did not succeed, but Bloomberg's appeal of the court ruling allowed the city to pause the reforms ordered by Scheindlin.
+That ended in 2014, when de Blasio, his successor, withdrew the appeal.

-Before he knew who the city’s next mayor would be, Bloomberg told the New Yorker that he hoped that person would not back down on stop-and-frisk.
+Before he knew who the next mayor would be, Bloomberg told The New Yorker that he hoped that person wouldn't back down on stop-and-frisk.

 "Stop-and-frisk has been shown to be — not the only, but the most effective, tool in getting guns out of the hands of kids," he said.

-Williams, the councilmember, said the battle over stop-and-frisk revealed the problem of having a wealthy mayor who, while immune to outside influences, did not feel the need to listen to critics, including his most vulnerable constituents.
+Williams, the City Council member, said the battle over stop-and-frisk revealed the problem of having a wealthy mayor who, while immune to outside influences, didn't feel the need to listen to critics, including his most vulnerable constituents.

 "There was nothing to show this man that he was wrong," said Williams, who has endorsed one of Bloomberg's rivals, Sen. Bernie Sanders, I-Vt.
 "He bought into it in a way that was remarkable.
 And it had a lasting effect."